Menu

 Supporting Learning at Home

-using this story as a focus for our narrative writing.
+We will be using this story as a focus for our writing during the first half term.

 After you have listened to the story, think about the following questions to help you understand the story.